MReyna12/texas-teacher-salaries/README.md

 ***DISCLAIMER***

 Each school district may not provide the same information across the board, so please keep this in mind when reading the data.
-If there are any schools that I missed that are part of the metro areas for Austin, Dallas, Houston, or San Antonio, please let me know and I will consider adding them to the database.
+I continue to add school districts and revise information as it is updated publicly.
+If there are any school districts that I missed that are part of the metro areas for Austin, Dallas, Houston, or San Antonio, please let me know and I will consider adding them to the database.

 ### What It Is
 This is an API that provides information regarding school districts in the four major cities in Texas (Austin, Dallas, Houston, and San Antonio).
-As of June 14, 2022, information is only provided for the school districts located in the Austin, Houston, and San Antonio metro areas.

 If publicly available, users can find the following information for each respective school district:
 - city name